asifkhnX/asifkhnX/README.md

 - 👋 Hi, I’m @asifkhnX
-- 👀 I’m interested in Web Development
+- 🌱 I’m MERN STACK Developer.
-- 🌱 I’m currently learning React and Node js
+- 👀 I’m Build Both Andriod And Web Application.
-- 💞️ I’m looking to collaborate on something related to technology
+- 💞️ I Love games.
-- 📫 How to reach me email: asifkhn2000@gmail.com
+- 📫 How to reach me email: asifkhn2000@gmail.com.

 <!---
 asifkhnX/asifkhnX is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.